NeutralUniverseMachine: How Filaments and Dark Matter Halo Influence the Galaxy Cold Gas Content

-To select the star-forming \emph{central} galaxies in TNG100, we first use galaxies with $\log (M_\ast/\msun) > 8.5$ to define the star-formation main sequence (SFMS) at each redshift.
+To select the star-forming central galaxies in TNG100, we first used galaxies with $\log (M_\ast/\msun) > 8.5$ to define the star-formation main sequence (SFMS) at each redshift.
 Following \cite{Ma2022}, we calculated the median values of the SFR in each $M_\ast$ bin for central galaxies and fit the SFR--$M_\ast$ relation with a power law.
-We define the quenched galaxies using the cut of 1~dex below the SFMS.
+We define the quenched galaxies using a cut of 1~dex below the SFMS.
 We iterate the fitting process by removing the quenched galaxies every time until the fits become stable.
-The final cuts for separating star-forming and quenched central galaxies at different redshifts are as follows,
+The final cuts for separating star-forming and quenched central galaxies at different redshifts are as follows:

-As TNG100 does not have the corresponding \hi measurements at $z=0.37$, we instead use the snapshot of $z=0.5$ in panels (b) and (f).
+As TNG100 does not have the corresponding \hi measurements at $z=0.37$, we instead used the snapshot of $z=0.5$ in panels (b) and (f).
 We expect that the weak evolution at low redshifts will not affect the comparisons.
-In NUM, we adopt a similar definition of $\log{\rm SFR}>\log{\rm SFR_{MS,obs}}-1$ for star-forming central galaxies at each redshift.
+In NUM, we adopted a similar definition of $\log{\rm SFR}>\log{\rm SFR_{MS,obs}}-1$ for star-forming central galaxies at each redshift.

 At $z = 0$, TNG100 agrees with observations for low-mass galaxies ($M_\ast<10^{10.5}\msun$), but overpredicts \hi mass for more massive galaxies, consistent with the results of \cite{Ma2022}.
-They found that the kinetic AGN feedback in massive galaxies wound eject cold gas from the inner stellar disk to the circumgalactic medium, rather than reduce the entire cold gas reservoir, resulting in an overall excess of \hi gas.
+This is caused by the fact that the relatively weak kinetic active galactic nucleus (AGN) feedback in TNG100 could only push the cold gas in the inner stellar disc to the outer parts, which is inconsistent with the overall reduction of \hi gas in observation.
 Similarly to the results shown in Figure~\ref{fig_MH}, the effect of filaments on the \hi-stellar mass relation is relatively weak for low-mass galaxies and becomes stronger for massive ones.
 Galaxies far from filaments always have lower $M_{\hj}$ at all redshifts.

-The NUM model shows much better agreement with the ALFALFA measurements at $z\sim0$ and reproduces exactly the dependence on $d_{\rm fil}$ for $M_\ast<10^{10}\msun$.
+The NUM model shows much better agreement with the ALFALFA measurements at $z\sim0$ and reproduces the dependence on $d_{\rm fil}$ for $M_\ast<10^{10}\msun$ exactly.
 For more massive galaxies, the NUM model also agrees with the observation for $0<d_{\rm fil}/\mpchi<4$.
 For massive galaxies farther away from the filaments, the NUM model predicts a lower $M_{\hj}$ as in the case of the \hi-halo mass relation.
 However, no clear dependence on $d_{\rm fil}$ for massive galaxies is seen in observation.
-This discrepancy will be investigated further in Section~\ref{sec:discussion}.
+This discrepancy is investigated further in Section~\ref{sec:discussion}.